 The Message class adds its own set of standard attributes to those it inherits from the Part interface.
-These attributes include the sender and recipient addresses, and the Subject.
-The Message class also supports nonstandard attributes in the form of Headers.
+These attributes include the sender and recipient addresses, and the subject.
+The Message class also supports non-standard attributes in the form of Headers.
 See the JavaMail API Documentation for the list of standard attributes defined in the Message class.
+Not all messaging systems will support arbitrary headers, and the availability and meaning of particular header names is specific to the messaging system implemented.